Allen-JoeH/Allen-JoeH/README.md

 Hi, I’m Joe.
-I’m currently learning JavaScript via the Jonas Schmedtman course on Udemy.
+I'm currently trying to improve at Bash and Python.

 <!---